piffarettig/Clase-9-Angular-Parte-2/README.md

 Tenemos una pequeña tabla que muestra cosas, pero todavía no tiene ningún tipo de interacción, por lo que comenzaremos a explorar más a fondo las features del data binding que nos permiten manejar eventos y user input.

+You can extend the HTML vocabulary of your templates with components and directives that appear as new elements and attributes.
+In the following sections, you'll learn how to get and set DOM (Document Object Model) values dynamically through data binding.